Last Updated on 3rd August 2022 by Chauncey Morgan

 If your hair dye turned out more yellow than you would like, the quickest fix is to use a lightweight purple-toning shampoo and conditioner and leaving it on for a bit longer than usual so the effect is stronger.

-Use a toning mask every week to keep warmth and brassy tones at bay.
-If you got yellow hair after bleaching careful use of toners can return it to its icy glory but you may need to bleach again.
+Use a toning mask every week to keep warm and brassy tones at bay.
+If you got yellow hair after bleaching, careful use of toners can return it to its icy glory but you may need to bleach again.

 Prevent Yellow Hair From Happening Again

 The best way to fix hair disasters is to avoid them from happening in the first place, and for that, you should prepare before going to the hairdresser or choosing a dye at the supermarket.
 If your hair has a tendency to go brassy, you should avoid honey and caramel shades that naturally run warmer.

 Be very clear and specific with your hairdresser, if you want ashy, cool tones and your natural hair color is dark they may need to bleach your hair lighter and then color it a darker shade of blonde.

 How to Dyed Hair: HELP!
 My Hair Is ORANGE

 This is a more intense version of the yellow hair above and happens when brunette hair is bleached but not enough to get rid of the orange and red pigments that give dark hair its brown color.
 This happens a lot when you are dyeing your hair at home, as sometimes one bleach session is not enough to lift the hair.